jina-ai/jina/docs/how-to/sandbox.md

     print(r[0].text)
 ```

-This will start a Flow that only has one online Executor, and will send a document to it.
-The document will be processed by the Executor and the result will be returned.
+This will start a Flow that only has one online Executor, and will send a Document to it.
+The Document will be processed by the Executor and the result will be returned.

 ## Sandbox Lifecycle